 Test for this yourself by driving at city speeds and lightly touching the brakes several times throughout the test drive.
 If you feel the brakes are too sensitive, have the vehicle checked by a dealer technician.

-Here’s some more, and how dealers may be able to fix it.
+Here’s some more information on the problem, and how dealers may be able to fix it.
 Buying a used vehicle that exhibits any signs of braking trouble is not advised.

 Don’t forget to triple-check for proper operation of the sunroof, power tailgate, remote starter, steering-wheel controls, rear-seat HVAC and entertainment controls, and all door locks, switches, and latches before you buy.
 Problems with these systems and parts seem fairly rare, though a quick check of the above can prevent unwanted surprises down the line.